-Dulce de Leche Caramel Bars – Soft, chewy bars loaded with dulce de leche and Rolo caramel candies for the ULTIMATE in caramel flavor!!
+Dulce de Leche Bars — Looking for recipes with dulce de leche?
+Look no further than these soft, chewy bars loaded with dulce de leche and Rolo caramel candies!
 EASY to make and a guaranteed FAVORITE!
 Perfect for your next fiesta!!

 What’s Dulce de Leche?

 Quite simply, dulce de leche is sweetened condensed milk that is heated at low temps over the course of a long period of time.
 This is in contrast to homemade caramel sauce, which is heated to high temps over a short course of time.

 In terms of taste, the two resemble each other but I think dulce de leche tastes a bit creamier and sweeter than caramel sauce, but it varies.